Emily Colton: Wake Forest Demon Deacons

 Colton transferred to the Wake Forest Demon Deacons for her fourth and final season in 2024, joining her sister Abbie.
 She started all 24 games and scored 7 goals with 7 assists—both marks tied with or behind only Caiya Hanks and Emily Murphy.
 Her assist against No. 2–ranked Virginia and her lone goal against No. 1 Stanford made Wake Forest the first team to defeat the top two ranked teams consecutively.
 She also helped defeat defending national champions Florida State 4–1, ending their 32–game unbeaten streak.
 She ranked second in the nation in TopDrawerSoccer midseason player rankings.
 In the NCAA tournament, she helped lead Wake Forest to its first national title game in program history, beating Stanford 1–0 in the semifinals before losing 1–0 to her former team North Carolina in the final.
 She was named second-team All-ACC, third-team United Soccer Coaches All-American, and second-team TopDrawerSoccer All-American at the end of the season.

 Club career

 USL Super League club DC Power FC announced on January 31, 2025, that the club had signed Colton to her first professional contract on a two-year deal.
 She made her professional debut on February 23, starting and playing the full 90 minutes in a 3–3 draw with the Carolina Ascent.
 She recorded her first professional assist on April 26, setting up Gianna Gourley in a 1–0 win against Brooklyn FC.

 On August 30, 2025, Colton scored her first professional goal for DC, opening a 2–2 draw against the Spokane Zephyr.
+On January 7, 2026, she signed a one-year contract extension through the following season.
+She was named to the All-League First Team at the end of the season, having led the league in chances created.